 We will continue to develop our response to the declared climate emergency by setting a clear vision for action and embed a golden thread running through all of our activities as a council.
-The response will focus around 4 themes (Carbon, Economy, Waste & Resource and Natural Assets), each with road maps/delivery plans setting out the Council's role in that response, our actions and milestones.
+The response will focus around four themes (Carbon reduction, Green economy, Waste and Resources and Natural Assets), each with road maps/delivery plans setting out the Council's role in that response, our actions and milestones.
 Key initiatives include:

-- Develop future strategy and achievable delivery plans to ensure NELC progress to net zero by 2040; - Develop future strategy and achievable delivery plans to ensure we protect and enhance our natural assets and wildlife; - Continue to improve recycling rates, through better service delivery and kerb side recycling offer: - Develop an energy efficient and modern single depot site; - In partnership with ABP, develop an operational Border Control Post in Immingham, together with an expanded, modern and flexible port health service; - Continue the service programme to enhance the Bereavement Services offer; - Deliver an integrated Resort Management Approach in Cleethorpes, including a modern and responsive tourist information offer; - Continue the programme of delivering behaviour change through robust enforcement and targeted communications.
+- Develop future strategy and achievable delivery plans to ensure NELC progresses to net zero by 2040; - Develop future strategy and achievable delivery plans to ensure we protect and enhance our natural assets and wildlife; - Continue to improve recycling rates, through better service delivery and kerb side recycling offer; - Develop an energy efficient and modern single depot site; - In partnership with ABP, develop an operational Border Control Post in Immingham, together with an expanded, modern and flexible port health service; - · Continue the service programme to enhance the Bereavement Services offer; - Deliver an integrated Resort Management Approach in Cleethorpes, including a modern and responsive tourist information offer; - Continue the programme of delivering behaviour change through robust enforcement and targeted communications.